ankitaggarwal011/snow-os/README.txt

 Known Bugs/Limitations
 ----------------------
 1. .. and . is not handled in chdir syscall
-2. Graceful exit is not provided on segmentation fault
-3. Two args are not getting passed correctly to binaries via _start
+2. Two args are not getting passed correctly to binaries via _start
-4. Test Kill and waitpid/wait, add reaper on idle process
+3. Test Kill and waitpid/wait, add reaper on idle process
-5. Add init process (optional)
+4. Add init process (optional)